About

 Stealth browsing matures.

-For the last decade, the field has been a runtime patching arms race that always favoured the detector.
-We think the next decade looks different: source-modified engines, real archetypes, customer-controlled egress, transparent metering.
-Driftstack ships that future for iPhone Safari first because that's the device that matters most for commerce, ticketing, and account workflows.
+For the last decade, the field has been an arms race of patching browsers on the fly (runtime patching) that always favoured the detector.
+We think the next decade looks different: real browser engines, real device profiles, transparent metering (billing you can see and check), and customer-configurable egress (SOCKS5 · WireGuard · OpenVPN): session traffic leaves for the web through an exit you control — your own proxy or VPN (what's egress?).
+See /trust/security-overview for the security posture.
+Driftstack ships that future for iPhone Safari first, because that's the device that matters most for commerce, ticketing, and account workflows.

 Posture